doom-neovim/doom-nvim/README.md

 #### All modules

 Doom-nvim currently has 35+ `features` modules and 20+ `langs` modules.
-You can find a full list of modules (here)[./docs/modules.md#all-modules]
+You can find a full list of modules [here](./docs/modules.md#all-modules)

 ### Configuring and personalising: `config.lua`

 #### Modifying neovim and doom options

 Doom nvim provides a number of config options, including wrapping some of vim's own options.
-See all available config options (in the API Reference)[./docs/api.md].
+See all available config options [in the API Reference](./docs/api.md).

 ```lua
 -- config.lua